maiaboelmagde/os2_task/README.md

 # os2_task
-Not a real project .. it's just for learning how to handle with Dockergithub
+Not a real project .. it's just for learning how to handle with Docker